 Online Stores in Nigeria are not there yet.
 They are yet to measure up with their counterparts in other parts of the world.
-Having shopped in foreign online stores, most notably Amazon and Newark, and having seen the level of service they offer in their home countries I have always wished we have stores like that in Nigeria.
+Having shopped in foreign online stores, most notably Amazon, and having seen the level of service they offer in their home countries I have always wished we have stores like that in Nigeria.

-Of course, there are promising online stores emerging in the Nigerian landscape (notably Jumia), especially in the past few months, but I would not confidently say that they are there yet.
+Of course, there are promising online stores emerging in the Nigerian landscape (notably Jumia and Konga), especially in the past few years, but I would not confidently say that they are there yet.
 In this article, I will reveal where I find Nigerian online stores wanting.
 I also believe these shortcomings are partly responsible for why online shopping have failed to become mainstream in Nigeria.

 In Nigeria, free shipping is very rare and where available the minimum threshold for securing one is usually too high.
 Price is a key buying consideration for consumers in Nigeria, an additional cost for shipping a product is likely to be a put off for some.